HARDWOOD FLOOR MAINTENANCE FOR DETROIT HOMEOWNERS

-Having hardwood floors in your home adds incredible value and looks uniquely beautiful.
-Well, so long as it stays beautiful.
-That’s why it’s important to do the maintenance required to keep your hardwood floors looking their best.
+Adding hardwood floors to your house can increase your home-appeal and further the unique beauty in your home.
+Many people even opt for wood floors because they are easier to clean and maintain than carpet.
+Regardless, there is a lot of maintenance required to keep your hardwood floors looking fresh.
 As Michigan’s top floor renewal service, we’ve compiled this list of maintenance tips to help you maintain the quality of your hardwood floors.
 We have your best interests at heart and hope these simple measures will help you stay in love with your hardwood floors!

 Wood Floor Maintenance Tips

 When dust and bacteria settle on your floor they can increase the likelihood of scratching and wear them down quicker.
 Sweeping your floors at least every other day is an easy tactic to keep your floors clean and make sure dust doesn’t stick.
 If using a vacuum on your hardwood floors, be sure to choose a vacuum with hard floor settings and a soft brush.
 Vacuuming and mopping should be done about once a week to keep the dust and dirt at bay.